cvc5/ethos/user_manual.md

 ### Premise lists

-A rule can take an arbitrary number of premises via the syntax `:premise-list <term><term>`.
+A rule can take an arbitrary number of premises via the syntax `:premise-list <term>*`.
 For example:

 ```smt
 (declare-const and (-> Bool Bool Bool) :right-assoc-nil true)